Tritium $\beta$-decay in pionless effective field theory: Summary and outlook

 \section{Summary and outlook}

-In this paper we have studied tritium $\beta$-decay in the framework of the pionless effective field theory up to next-to-leading order.
-This was done by establishing a perturbative and consistent framework to calculate transitions between three-body bound states, up to NLO.
-Our method is based on a diagrammatic expansion of both the nuclear amplitudes (wave functions) and the matrix elements.

-In our calculation we used that matrix elements can be calculated diagrammatically by summing all possible insertions of the transition operator between two nuclear amplitudes.
-At LO, we showed that this is consistent with the Bethe-Salpeter normalization condition, its diagrammatic representation is equivalent to summing of all possible insertions between to identical bubbles.

-At NLO, we used that a consistent diagrammatic expansion is just the sum of all possible diagrams with a single NLO perturbation insertion.
-We obtained the NLO wave function normalization from the residue of the NLO scattering amplitude.

-The LO and NLO three-nucleon ($^3$H and $^3$He) amplitudes were calculated as solutions of the homogeneous Faddeev equations.
-At NLO, these solutions require a recalibration of the three-body force ($H^1(\Lambda),H^\alpha(\Lambda)$) reproducing the results of Ref.~\cite{konig2,H_NLO}
+In this paper, we have used the approach introduced in Ref.~\cite{Big_paper} to study tritium $\beta$-decay in the framework of pionless effective field theory at next-to-leading order (NLO).
+The EFT approach used here is useful for robust and reliable theoretical uncertainty estimates, based on neglected orders in the EFT expansion.
+The results presented in this paper show that tritium $\beta$-decay can be calculated reliably, that the corresponding matrix elements are properly renormalized and that the half-life displays, therefore, the necessary RG invariance at NLO.

+We found furthermore that up to NLO, the Coulomb interaction {\it i.e.,} the one-photon exchange interaction, can be included perturbatively in the calculation of this observable, which is consistent with its effect on the $^3$He binding energy as already discussed in Refs.~\cite{konig1,konig3,konig5, Big_paper}.

-Using a diagrammatic approach we calculated the $\beta$-decay of $^3$H into $^3$He at NLO.
-This reaction depends on two operators, the Fermi transition, which includes a one-body polar-vector part, and the Gamow-Teller transition, which includes one- and two-body axial-vector parts.
+Tritium $\beta$-decay depends on two matrix elements, the Fermi transition, which includes a one-body polar-vector part, and the Gamow-Teller transition, which includes one- and two-body axial-vector parts.

-We have tested the correct renormalization of our perturbative calculation of the Fermi and Gamow-Teller transitions by an analysis of the residual cutoff dependence of the matrix elements, up to very large cutoffs, significantly larger than the breakdown scale of the EFT.
-The numerical results for the RG invariance reproduce theoretical predictions and serve therefore as an additional test of the calculation and our approach.
+We have tested the correct renormalization of our perturbative calculation of the Fermi and Gamow-Teller matrix elements with an analysis of the residual cutoff dependence at cutoffs that are significantly larger than the breakdown scale of the EFT.

-We used the NLO calculation to fix the unknown NLO LEC, $L_{1A}$.
-The counterterm $L_{1A}$ is also relevant for a high-accuracy prediction of the solar proton-proton fusion rate \cite{Kong1,Kong2,Ando_proton}.